walmartlabs/concord-website/docs/getting-started/forms.md

 Additional field types will be added in the next versions.

 <a name="default"/>
-### Provided Form Variables
+### Provided Form Variable

-Forms automatically provide built-in variables along with [form field](#fields) variables.
+Concord automatically provides `submittedBy` variable after form submission.
-Value stored in variable can be accessed like other form variables, e.g. `myForm.variableName`.
+This can be accessed using the form name like other form variables, e.g., if the form’s name is myForm, then the value of the field will be stored in myForm.submittedBy variable.

-- `submittedBy`: user information who submitted the form
+- `submittedBy`: information about the user who has submitted the form
   - `submittedBy.username`: login, string;
   - `submittedBy.displayName`: printable name, string;
   - `submittedBy.groups`: list of user's groups;